City of Hope (organization): Synthetic human insulin

 In 1978, City of Hope researchers Arthur Riggs and Keiichi Itakura, working with Herbert Boyer of San Francisco–based biotechnology corporation Genentech, Inc., became the first scientists to produce synthetic human insulin.
 City of Hope licensed patents based on Riggs's and Itakura's work to Genentech.
 On August 13, 1999, City of Hope sued Genentech for allegedly cheating it out of its fair share of the profits from products based on the Riggs-Itakura patents.
 On April 24, 2008, the Supreme Court of California affirmed the jury's award of $300 million in contractual damages to City of Hope but reversed the award of $200 million in punitive damages.

 Hematopoietic cell transplantation

 On January 13, 2011, City of Hope performed its 10,000th hematopoietic stem cell transplantation, which includes transplants of bone marrow, peripheral blood stem cells collected by apheresis, and umbilical cord stem cells.
 By 2016, this has grown to over 13,000 stem cell transplants.

-National Comprehensive Cancer Network
+By 2026, the center had performed 20,000 hematopoietic stem cell transplants.

+Cancer research and treatment

 City of Hope is a founding member of the National Comprehensive Cancer Network (NCCN), a non-profit alliance of 21 U.S. cancer centers.
 The NCCN publishes clinical practice guidelines for oncological treatment among its member institutions.
 Member institutions include City of Hope, The University of Texas MD Anderson Cancer Center, St. Jude Children's Research Hospital/University of Tennessee Cancer Institute, Fox Chase Cancer Center in Philadelphia, Pennsylvania, Fred Hutchinson Cancer Research Center in Seattle, Washington, and 16 others.

+Since 2023, City of Hope has conducted clinical trials for AOH1996 for the treatment of solid tumors.